 For shoppers at Kroger stores nationwide -- their seafood purchases are likely linked to ocean destruction.

-that they are committed to seafood sustainability -- even going as far to put a sustainability video online -- but our independent research has shown the opposite.
-Kroger is the worst Red List offender out of the top 26 major grocery stores nationwide, selling 18 threatened Red List seafood species
+Kroger has said that they are committed to seafood sustainability -- even going as far to put a sustainability video online -- but our independent research has shown the opposite.
+Kroger is the worst Red List offender out of the top 26 major grocery stores nationwide, selling 18 threatened Red List seafood species.
+Its inexcusable.